 One of the current hotspots for what some refer to as a luxury ‘destination “I do”’ include Punta Cana on the eastern side of the Dominican Republic, where there are a handful of exclusive resorts that cater for the luxury end of the wedding market amid an unrivalled setting and perfect hospitality.
 A personal wedding planner can help to organise anything from spa treatments to a round of golf or a day deep sea fishing.
 There is even the option to spend your first night as a married couple in a suite designed by Oscar de la Renta at Tortuga Bay, overlooking the Caribbean Sea.

-Calculating the true cost of an island wedding
+Calculating the true cost of a Caribbean wedding